-NABH advocates to build upon and extend the telehealth flexibilities that Congress and HHS made permanent during the COVID-19 epidemic.
+NABH advocates to build upon and extend the telehealth flexibilities that Congress and the U.S. Department of Health and Human Services (HHS) made permanent during the COVID-19 pandemic.
 Coverage expansions are warranted from Medicare, Medicaid, and commercial insurance plans for MH and SUD treatment, including partial hospitalization and intensive outpatient programs and medication-assisted treatment.

-This coverage should also include behavioral healthcare delivered via audio-only technology, which is critical for supporting treatment for people living in professional shortage areas, with limited access to transportation, or without access to video technology, as well as other vulnerable populations.
+This coverage should also include behavioral healthcare delivered via audio-only technology, which is critical for supporting treatment for people living in professional shortage areas, with limited technical literacy and without broadband services; access to transportation; and other vulnerable populations.

 NABH also advocates that reimbursement rates for behavioral healthcare services via telehealth be maintained at comparable levels with rates for in-person treatment.
 In addition to clinical services, providing care via telehealth requires assistance from administrative staff and other overhead costs.

-Without assurance of continued reimbursement that accounts for costs associated with providing telehealth services, we will lose the opportunity to maintain behavioral healthcare access now and expand access to this treatment in the future.
+Without assurance of continued reimbursement that recognizes the true costs associated with providing telehealth services, we will lose the opportunity to maintain behavioral healthcare access now and expand access to this treatment in the future.